 To do so, add at least 2 cups of buckwheat groats into a high-speed blender and blend at high speed until a fine flour forms.

-I have plenty others delicious vegan gluten-free baking recipes for you to try, below are my favorites:
+I have plenty of other delicious vegan, gluten-free baking recipes for you.
+Below are my favorites:

 Buckwheat Blueberry Muffins

 - 1 ¼ cup Almond Milk - at room temperature, or choose any other non-dairy milk you love

 - 1 teaspoon Apple Cider Vinegar